 According to Comscore, 83 percent of US online shoppers are willing to wait an additional two days for delivery if shipping is free.
 And 58 percent of US online shoppers have added items to their shopping carts to meet a minimum order amount that qualifies them for free shipping.
 These studies demonstrate that offering free shipping can lead to greater sales revenue, since people are willing to buy more to get free shipping.

 To prove out the value of free shipping for your particular market niche or brand, try these four simple tests.

 These four simple tests were outlined by marketing guru Neil Patel.
 They are for any e-commerce store owner who wants to use actual data to help maximize profits on a free shipping offer.
 Patel says if you do this right, you can see a 15-30% improvement in net profit (not just conversions).

-- Establish a Baseline: Compare conversion with and without a free shipping offer.
+- Establish Your Baseline: Compare how your conversion rates change with and without a free shipping offer.

-- Enact Price Increases: Increase all your product prices to compensate for the loss you take on free shipping, and see how your profit compares.
+- Try Across-the-Board Price Increases: Marginally increase all of your product prices across the board to make up for the loss you take on free shipping, then compare your profits after a defined period.